Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `bump` [*`options`*] [*`formula`*|*`cask`* ...]

 Display out-of-date brew formulae and the latest version available.
-Also displays whether a pull request has been opened with the URL.
+If the returned current and livecheck versions differ or when querying specific formulae, also displays whether a pull request has been opened with the URL.

 * `--full-name`:
   Print formulae/casks with fully-qualified names.